microchip-pic-avr-examples/pic18f47q84-curiosity-hpc-demo-code/README.md

   This lab shows how to configure the ADC, run a conversion, read the analog voltage controlled by the on-board potentiometer, print the conversion result on the Universal Asynchronous Receiver and Transmitter (UART) and display the high order four bits on the display.

   #### Hardware Effects
-  The four MSBs of the ADC result are reflected onto each of the four LEDs, respectively.
+  The four MSbs of the ADC result are reflected onto each of the four LEDs, respectively.
 Rotate the potentiometer to change the display. <br />
   The ADC value will be printed on UART the TX pin which is connected to pin RC6 through Peripheral Pin Select (PPS).
 Connect RC6 to the Virtual COM port using a jumper wire to use the on-board serial-to-USB feature.

   #### Summary